GoingJu/Project_Moniker/README.md

 Change History:

 ~ 20240603 - Major updates underway

     Notes:
       Restructuring of the codebase has been underway for a few days.
 Approximately 45% complete.

-    Notes:
-      Still need to address tracking of indexes after filter, Need to change UDM tag from 'v' to 'udm',
-      Need include a check to catch multiple fields per line.
-      Need to trip prefix to UDM fields from output

   ~ 20231023 - Updated project_moniker.py.
 Currently retaining the f1. variable in the output, but more work needs done.